Athenry Abbey: History

-Meyler de Bermingham was the founder in 1241.
-Other local notables funded it: Feidlim Ua Conchobair, King of Connacht built the refectory; Owen Ó hEidhin (King of Uí Fiachrach Aidhne) built the dormitory and Conchobar Ó Cellaigh of Uí Maine the chapter house.
-The priory initially stood on the edge of the town walls, but was later enveloped by them.
+Meyler de Bermingham founded the priory in 1241.
 A provincial chapter was held at Athenry in 1242.

+Over time, local notables contributed to Athenry's funding and expansion, as recorded in the priory's surviving register obtained by historian James Ware.

+Between 1241 and 1242, Feidlim Ua Conchobair, King of Connacht built the refectory, Owen Ó hEidhin, King of Uí Fiachrach Aidhne built the dormitory, and Conchobar Ó Cellaigh of Uí Maine the chapter house.

 Flann Mac Flainn, Archbishop of Tuam, built a house for scholars in the 1250s.
-Founder Meyler was buried in the priory in 1252.
-His son William de Bermingham was Archbishop of Tuam; he had a dispute with the monastery in 1297 but was buried there in 1312.

-The refectory (now destroyed) was built around 1265, with the chapel completed before 1340.

 In 1324, William Liath de Burgh left money to enlarge the church and priory, a task completed by 1345.
 Joanna de Ruffur died in 1408 and left money to construct a new east window and windows in the choir.

-Athenry Priory was burned in 1423; indulgences were granted by Pope Martin V and Pope Eugene IV to those who contributed to its repair.
-1451, the friars built a chapel on land north of the river at Carrowardahrah, granted by Ulick Ruadh Burke.
+When Athenry Priory was burned in 1423,indulgences were granted by Pope Martin V and later Pope Eugene IV to those who contributed to its repair.

 The monastery was dissolved in 1574.
 Athenry Abbey was burned during the uprising of William mac an Iarla Burke in the 1570s.
-Regular Observant Friars reoccupied it 1595–7.
+Regular Observant Friars reoccupied it between 1595 and 1597.

-In the 1640s the historian James Ware acquired the Register of the priory.

 Athenry was re-revived as a university in 1644, before being shut down by Cromwellians in 1652.
-The friars last occupied Athenry priory between 1685 and 1698.

-In the 18th century the priory was used as a military barracks.
+During the Cromwellian conquest of Ireland, Athenry was badly damaged and a number of priory members were killed.

+By 1698, the last remaining friars left Athenry for Esker Monastery.

+In the 18th century the cloistral buildings were demolished by the English military to build a barracks.
+The English soldiers living at the site defaced the majority of tombs and carvings at the monastery before relocating to a new barracks in 1850.

+The church served as a burial place for multiple bishops of Clonfert and Kilmacduagh, as well as several descendants of the de Bermingham family.
+Priory founder Meyler de Bermingham was buried at the site in 1252.
+His son William de Bermingham, Archbishop of Tuam, was buried at the priory in 1312, despite a reported dispute with the monastery in 1297.
 The last de Bermingham to be buried at Athenry was Lady Mathilda Bermingham (d.
 1788).
-The tower collapsed around 1790.
-Lady Mathilda's tomb, a Coade stone monument, was broken into in 2002, perhaps by thieves.
+Lady Mathilda's tomb, a Coade stone monument, was broken into in 2002.